doug-martin/goqu/README.md

 When creating your adapters you must register your adapter with [`RegisterAdapter`](http://godoc.org/github.com/doug-martin/goqu/#RegisterAdapter).
 This method requires 2 arguments.

 1. dialect - The dialect for your adapter.
-2. datasetAdapterFactory - This is a factory function that will return a new goqu.Adapter  used to create the the dialect specific SQL.
+2. datasetAdapterFactory - This is a factory function that will return a new goqu.Adapter  used to create the dialect specific SQL.

 For example the code for the postgres adapter is fairly short.